1 Simple Way to Look Attractive and Feel Confident

 How many times have you hurt others?
 How many times have you hurt yourself?

-Every time I get in my car today, that little saying on the side mirror is another reminder.
-That day long ago, I made a mistake, but I learned that what I think is directly connected to my actions.
+Every time I get in my car today, that little saying on the side mirror is another reminder of that day long ago.
+I made a mistake, but I learned that what I think is directly connected to my actions.
 It affects me and those around me.

 How about you?
 Interested in replacing those negative thoughts with positive, biblically–based thoughts today?
-Click the link for a Free Download of Biblical Self Talk cards.
+Take the same 30 day self talk challenge that I took.